Cooke on yachting accidents and strange harbours

 Copies of Seamanship for Yachtsmen by F B Cook are available at ABE Books.
 Check now:

-One Response to “Cooke on yachting accidents and strange harbours”
+One thought on “Cooke on yachting accidents and strange harbours”

 Leave a Reply